JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-05-cordova-android-plugin.md

     + action 用于标识插件的行为。
     + args 参数。
     + callbackContext 和 JavaScript 交互时的上下文。成功的话调用 `callbackContext.success(message)`，失败调用 `callbackContext.error(message)` 方法，分别对应 javascript 文件中的 success 和 error 回调函数。

-## The JavaScript Interface

-    cordova.exec(function(winParam) {},
-        function(error) {},
-        "service",
-        "action",
-        ["firstArgument", "secondArgument", 42, false]);

-Here is how each parameter works:

-* `function(winParam) {}`: A success callback function.
-Assuming your exec call completes successfully, this function executes along with any parameters you pass to it.
-* `function(error) {}`: An error callback function.
-If the operation does not complete successfully, this function executes with an optional error parameter.
-* `"service"`: The service name to call on the native side.
-This corresponds to a native class, for which more information is available in the native guides listed below.
-* `"action"`: The action name to call on the native side.
-This generally corresponds to the native class method.
-See the native guides listed below.
-* [/* arguments */]: An array of arguments to pass into the native environment.

-### Sample JavaScript

-This example shows one way to implement the plugin's JavaScript interface:

-    window.echo = function(str, callback) {
-        cordova.exec(callback, function(err) {
-            callback('Nothing to echo.');
-        }, "Echo", "echo", [str]);
-    };

-In this example, the plugin attaches itself to the window object as the echo function, which plugin users would call as follows:

-    window.echo("echome", function(echoValue) {
-        alert(echoValue == "echome"); // should alert true.
-    });

 ## Android Plugin (Native Interfaces)